UlrickBL/blog/slm_classifiers/slm_classifiers.md

     - other — anything not fitting the above.
     - confirm — acknowledge, agree, confirm understanding."""

-You would notice that I modified a bit the classes name so I am sure to have distinct first tokens for each classes.
+You may notice that I slightly modified the class names to ensure that each class has a distinct first token.

-This small datasets would help me to evaluate the different methodologies in a complex and multilingual setup (the prompt and classes being in english and the input in german).
+This small dataset helps evaluate the different methods in a multilingual and somewhat complex setup, where the prompt and class descriptions are in English while the input text is in German.

 #### English emotion classification : DFKI/radr_intents

-I then used dair-ai/emotion, an English emotion classification dataset with 6 classes : sadness, joy, love, anger, fear and surprise.
-The dataset contains 16k examples in training, 2k in validation and 2k in test.
+I then used dair-ai/emotion, an English emotion classification dataset with six classes: sadness, joy, love, anger, fear, and surprise.
+The dataset contains 16k training examples, 2k validation examples, and 2k test examples.

 I used this prompt for SLM classification instruction :